NormXU/NormXU.github.io/_posts/2023-08-08-A-Potential-Rotation-Inconsistency of-Dynamic-Scaled-RoPE.md

-Since we cache keys in almost every decoder implementation, the multiplication between the key and the query we conduct can be written as:
+Since we use key-value caches to speed up generation, the multiplication between the key and the query can be written as:

 $$ \begin{equation} \text{Q}\text{K}^ T =  [r(k_0, \alpha_0), r(k_1, \alpha_1), r(k_2, \alpha_2)] * r(q, \alpha_2) \end{equation} $$